Shephexd/shephexd.github.io/_posts/DeepLearning/2017-06-10-Deep_learning-Learning.md

 `Loss function` is one of index to show the performance of model.
 The reason why we use loss function instead of using accuracy, `loss function` is used for fitting the parameter in `Back propagation process`.

+`Loss function` is useful to get the partial derivative of weight variables.

 #### Mean squared error(MSE)